arshjameel/QuoteGen/README.md

 # QuoteGen

 ## Description
 A sister app of [TweetGen](https://github.com/arshjameel/TweetGen).

 The original program was modified to provide tweets from a number of preset Twitter accounts.
-It allows the program to behave as an FYP for motivational accounts.
+It allows the program to behave as an FYP where you get your favoirite accounts' most recent tweets.

 ## Installation
 In order to use this program we need the [ntscraper](https://github.com/bocchilorenzo/ntscraper) library.